NikhilKshub/Nebula-OS/README.md

 # Nebula OS

-**A browser-based desktop experience inspired by operating-system interfaces — built entirely with HTML, CSS, and vanilla JavaScript.**
+**A browser-based desktop experience inspired by operating-system interfaces**

 Nebula OS is a fully self-contained web desktop that runs in any modern browser.
 No frameworks, no build tools, no installation required.
 It features a suite of interactive apps, a working terminal, persistent state via `localStorage`, and a wormhole singularity effect that pulls the entire desktop into a black hole.